kisscool-fr/ghibliql/README.md

 ## Credits

-Of course, big thanks to [James Anaipakos](https://github.com/janaipakos/ghibliapi) for the original work on the REST API !
+Of course, big thanks to [James Anaipakos](https://github.com/janaipakos/ghibliapi) for his awesome work on the REST API !